 calcium supplements or medicines containing calcium

 anticholinergic medicines, which can be used to treat Parkinson's disease, relieve

 amantadine, a medicine used to treat Parkinson's disease or to prevent influenza

-These medicines may be affected by APO-TELMISARTAN HCTZ , or may affect the way it works.
+These medicines may be affected by telmisartan/HCTZ or may affect the way it works.

 with this medicine in lowering your blood pressure.
-Therefore, you
+Therefore, you may need different

-Your doctor or pharmacist may have more information on medicines to be careful with or
+Your doctor and pharmacist have more information on medicines to be careful with or